 Rathtrevor Beach Provincial Park lies in Parksville, just north of Nanaimo on Vancouver Island.
-The park has a cove of Douglas fir trees and a two-kilometer (1.2-mile) stretch of sandy beach that’s a favorite with families in the summertime.
-At low tide, the beach can stretch up to one kilometer (0.6 miles) out into the Strait of Georgia.
+The park has a cove of Douglas fir trees and a 1.2-mile (2km) stretch of sandy beach that’s a favorite with families in the summertime.
+At low tide, the beach can stretch up to 0.6 miles (1km) out into the Strait of Georgia.
 This natural attraction is what makes the park so popular.
 There’s a large campground at Rathtrevor Beach Provincial Park too.

 Old Country Market

-The Old Country Market near Coombs on Vancouver Island is world famous; the large market has a sloping grass roof that is home to several goats!
-In addition to saying hello to the roof’s residents, there are plenty of treats to enjoy at Old Country Market.
-There’s a gift shop, imported groceries, a deli, delicious ice cream, a take-out taqueria joint, Cuckoo’s Trattoria and Pizzeria, The Market Restaurant, Wabisabi Surf Shop, and so much more.
+The Old Country Market near Coombs on Vancouver Island is world famous for its sloping grass roof that is home to several goats.
+In addition to saying hello to the roof’s residents, there are plenty of treats to enjoy at Old Country Market, including a gift shop, imported groceries, a deli, delicious ice cream, a take-out taqueria joint, Cuckoo’s Trattoria and Pizzeria, The Market Restaurant, Wabisabi Surf Shop, and so much more.

 Mount Washington Alpine Resort

 Vancouver Island has beaches, world-famous trails, picturesque towns, and an award-winning ski resort.
-Mount Washington Alpine Resort is in the top 10 for best powder in Canada, according to Ski Canada Magazine.
-It also has a very high annual snowfall of 11.5 meters (38 feet).
-The ski resort is home to 81 runs, 10 lifts, and 55 kilometers (34 miles) of cross-country skiing trails.
+Mount Washington Alpine Resort is in the top 10 for best powder in Canada, according to specialist ski publication Ski Canada Magazine.
+It also has a very high annual snowfall of 38ft (11.5m).
+The ski resort is home to 81 runs, 10 lifts, and 34 miles (55km) of cross-country skiing trails.

 Wild Pacific Trail